movabletype/mt-plugin-tidings/README.md

     They fall all over and down</p>
     &#8212; Fugazi, &quot;Glue Man&quot;, <i>13 Songs</i></blockquote>

-The `tidy` attribute in the mt:section tag above is a content filter that takes "xml", "html", or "xhtml" as an argument -- "xhtml" is the default value -- and any number of HTML::Tidy arguments (strung together as key:value pairs and separated by semicolons) as an optional secondary argument.
+The `tidy` attribute in the `mt:section` tag above is a content filter that takes `"xml"`, `"html"`, or `"xhtml"` as an argument -- `"xhtml"` is the default value -- and any number of HTML::Tidy arguments (strung together as `key:value` pairs and separated by semicolons) as an optional secondary argument.
 Using Tidings and HTML::Tidy to clean up character encoding issues is doable but can be tricky depending on your database and DOCTYPE; a dedicated tool like [NaughtyWordChars](http://plugins.movabletype.org/naughtywordchar/ "NaughtyWordChars at plugins.movabletype.org") is more likely to succeed.